keras-team/keras/docs/sources/layers/core.md

 Apply an activation function to the input.

 - __Input shape__: Arbitrary.
 Use the keyword argument `input_shape` (tuple of integers, does not include the samples axis) when using this layer as the first layer in a model.
+To specify the number of samples per batch, you can use the keyword argument `batch_input_shape` (tuple of integers, including the samples axis).

 - __Output shape__: Same as input.